tbrycekelly/icy-seas-colab/content/project/fixpoint.md

     instruments[['CTD']] = c('Deploy', 'At Depth', "Recover", 'Abort')

 Then the form would allow Deploy, At Depth, and Recover to be performed in order without any significant user input.
 Therefore, we recommend in general that the action list be ordered as `Deploy` and `Recover` in that order with any required actions in their respective order between those two and any supplemental actions after the `final.action` (as `Abort` is here).
-Here are some additonal example configures:
+Here are some additional example configures:

     instruments[['CTD']] = c('Deploy', 'Soaking', 'At Depth', "Recover", 'Abort')
     instruments[['Bongo']] = c('Deploy', 'At Depth', "Recover", 'Abort')